jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 the case in rather concise fashion.
 An effort was apparent, and I am sure I shared it, to condense the controversy to the smallest compass it would bear.
-Now, for a rough guess I should think the motion for reargument has contributed somewhere between 1500 and 2000 <a name="page32"></a>pages to the possible entertainment, if not the illumination, of the Court.
+Now, for a rough guess I should think the motion for reargument has contributed somewhere between 1500 and 2000 pages to the possible entertainment, if not the illumination, of the Court.
 But I trust the Court will not hold counsel responsible for that proliferation.
 </p>
 <p>Most of us have supported our answers to the Court&#39;s questions by